 The home team here in Vegas is very bad.
 Very Very Bad!

-But at 9999/1, I’ll throw $2 on it and have a nice hedging opportunity if they find magic Vegas Golden Knights leftover pixie dust in the desert.
+But at 9999/1, I’ll throw $2 on it and have a nice hedging opportunity if they find some magic Vegas Golden Knights leftover pixie dust in the desert.